 What's Included in the Price

-- Supply of cornice in the chosen profile (cove, ornate, or heritage match)
+- Supply of cornice in the chosen profile (standard cove, decorative stepped, ornate heritage, or custom-matched)

-- Filling, sanding, and finishing all joins to a paint-ready standard per AS/NZS 2589 Gypsum Linings
+- Filling, sanding, and finishing all joins to a paint-ready surface per AS/NZS 2589:2017 Gypsum Linings (Level 4 for standard cornice, Level 5 for square-set junctions)

 - For square-set: removing existing cornice (if applicable) and finishing the wall-ceiling join to Level 5

-Ceiling roses are priced separately per piece.
+Ceiling roses are priced separately, typically $250–$470 per piece for decorative plaster plus $80–$150 for installation.
 Painting after installation is a separate scope.
 Cornice joints and mitres need filling and sanding after installation, which means the cornice should always be painted after it goes up, not before.

 What Affects the Cost

 - Profile complexity.
-Simple cove cornice is quick to cut, fit, and finish.
-Ornate profiles with multiple steps and curves take longer to mitre and join cleanly.
+Standard 55mm cove cornice (supply ~$3/m, install ~$5–$8/m) is quick to cut, fit, and finish.
+Ornate profiles with multiple steps and curves (supply $15–$40/m, install $15–$25/m) take significantly longer to mitre and join cleanly.
+Gyprock Symphony and Canto profiles ($8–$10/m supply) sit between the two as a decorative option without requiring specialist skills.

 - Heritage matching.
 In a period terrace where you are repairing a section or extending cornice into a new room, matching the existing profile is the challenge.
-If the profile is still manufactured, it is straightforward.
-If it has been discontinued, a custom mould needs to be made, which adds significant cost per metre.
+If the profile is still manufactured by CSR Gyprock or Knauf, it is straightforward.
+If it has been discontinued, a custom mould needs to be made ($200–$500 for mould creation, plus $40–$80+/m for the run), which adds significant cost per metre.

 - Square-set conversion.
 Removing cornice and creating a clean right-angle finish looks simple but is actually more labour-intensive than installing cornice.
-The join needs Level 5 finishing to look right, and the prep work after removing old cornice is substantial.
+The join needs Level 5 finishing to look right ($12–$20/m versus $8–$15/m for cove), and the prep work after removing old cornice is substantial.

 - Number of rooms.
-One room is a minimum-charge job.
-Multiple rooms reduce the per-metre cost.
+One room is a minimum-charge job ($250–$400 minimum).
+Multiple rooms reduce the per-metre cost as setup and travel are spread across more work.

 - Ceiling height.
 Standard 2.4m is step-ladder territory.
-The 3m+ ceilings in many Sydney terraces need taller access.
+The 3m+ ceilings in many Sydney terraces need taller access equipment or scaffolding.

 - Old cornice removal.
 Pulling off old cornice damages the junction underneath.
-Budget for repair and preparation before new cornice goes on.
+Budget an additional $3–$6 per linear metre for removal and junction repair before new cornice goes on.

 Standard cove cornice in a single modern room with no removal work sits toward $150.
 Heritage ornate cornice across multiple rooms in a period terrace, with old cornice removed, custom profile matching, ceiling roses, and high ceilings pushes toward $1,500.